AQJED/Facial-Recognition-App-with-Matlab/README.md

 # Facial-Recognition-App-with-Matlab
 #### The PPT is the presentation of the project.
 The report explains the project in details including the math behind it.
-#### The pdf book  explains the use of math in this face recognition and other possible engineering application.
+#### The book used is called "scientificcomputing" by Michael Heath.
+It explains the use of math in this face recognition and other possible engineering application.
 #### The source code will availiable soon